dedo94/Domitilla/README.md

 ## Example

-SYNCHRONIZATION: Select "compose.gv" and "parallel.gv" leave onli one of the teo given example (delete one) in the text area and click on syncronization.
+SYNCHRONIZATION: Select "compose.gv" and "parallel.gv" leave only one of the teo given example (delete one) in the text area and click on syncronization.
 The result will be a simple fusion of the described node.

 ## Known Issue/Bugs or Missing Function

 - SYNCHRONIZATION has undergone some changes, and isn't well tested.
 - MULTIPLEX just added but not well tested.
-- structured Global Graph TRANSLATION to Petri net doesen't work.
+- structured Global Graph TRANSLATION to Petri net doesn't work.

 ## Release History
+* 2.0.4
+    * CHANGE: Structured Global Graph now are recognized by a parser made with ANTLR4.
 * 2.0.3
     * ADD: MULTIPLEX function
     * ADD: popup messages, warnings and errors.